tahadxb20/hello-world/README.md

-# hello-world
+# Terraform Cloud Getting Started Guide Example

-This is a TEST which I am performing to learn GitHub and Terraform Cloud
+This is an example Terraform configuration intended for use with the Terraform Cloud Getting Started Guide hosted at https://learn.hashicorp.com/terraform/cloud-gettingstarted/tfc_overview